awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-al2.md

 # Manually install SSM Agent on Amazon Linux 2 instances<a name="agent-install-al2"></a>

 Connect to your Amazon Linux 2 instance and perform the following steps to install SSM Agent\.

-**Note**
-If you use a `yum` command to update SSM Agent on a managed instance after the agent has been installed or updated using the SSM document `AWS-UpdateSSMAgent`, you might see the following message: "Warning: RPMDB altered outside of yum\."
-This message is expected and can be safely ignored\.

 Perform these steps on each instance that will run commands using Systems Manager\.

 **Important**
+This topic provides commands for working with SSM Agent on Amazon Linux 2 instances\.
+Some of these commands are not supported on Amazon Linux instances\.
+Before continuing, ensure you are viewing the correct topic for your instance type\.
+For commands to run on Amazon Linux instances, see [Manually install SSM Agent on Amazon Linux instances](agent-install-al.md)\.

+**Before you begin**
+Before you install SSM Agent on an Amazon Linux 2 instance, note the following:
-SSM Agent is installed, by default, on Amazon Linux *base* AMIs dated 2017\.09 and later\.
++ SSM Agent is installed, by default, on Amazon Linux *base* AMIs dated 2017\.09 and later\.
 SSM Agent is also installed, by default, on Amazon Linux 2 AMIs\.
 You must manually install SSM Agent on other versions of Linux\.
++ If you use a `yum` command to update SSM Agent on a managed instance after the agent has been installed or updated using the SSM document `AWS-UpdateSSMAgent`, you might see the following message: "Warning: RPMDB altered outside of yum\."
+This message is expected and can be safely ignored\.

 **To install SSM Agent on Amazon Linux 2**
 Use one of the following commands to download and run the SSM Agent installer\.